TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: randombytes, randomfill.
-A copy of the source code may be downloaded from git@github.com:crypto-browserify/randombytes.git (randombytes), https://github.com/crypto-browserify/randomfill.git (randomfill).
+The following software may be included in this product: randombytes.
+A copy of the source code may be downloaded from git@github.com:crypto-browserify/randombytes.git.
 This software contains the following license and notice below:

 MIT License